 Most people earn the best living by working their way up in media outlets or going on tour with bands (while helping with other things like merch).
 Selling photos (on a mass scale, at least) is generally not an option due to copyright laws, which is a whole ‘nother post in itself (but see more info below).

 I wouldn’t have it any other way, though.
-I have been shooting concerts for nearly a decade and it’s one of the most fulfilling things in my life.
+I have been shooting concerts for a long time now and it’s one of the most fulfilling things in my life.

 Below are just some general tips that I have learned over the years.
 Hope you find them helpful too.